International Indian Treaty Council: History

 The IITC was formed at a gathering on the land of the Standing Rock Sioux Tribe, in South Dakota, June 8–16, 1974.
 This gathering would later be known as the First International Indian Treaty Conference.
 This gathering, and the IITC which resulted from it, was called for by the American Indian Movement, and was attended by delegates from 97 Indian tribes and Nations from across North and South America.

 IITC held the Second International Treaty Conference on the land of the Yanktonai Dakota people in Greenwood, South Dakota in June 16–20, 1976.

 In 1976, Aboriginal Australian activist and poet Lionel Fogarty addressed a meeting of the IITC.

 Organized by IITC in 1977, the International NGO Conference on Discrimination against Indigenous Populations in the Americas was held from September 20-23, 1977, in the Palais des Nations, Geneva, Switzerland.
 The conference is also referred to as the United Nations Conference on Indians in the Americas.

-Since 1977, the IITC has been recognized by the United Nations as a category II Non-governmental Organization (NGO) with Consultative Status with the UN Economic and Social Council, making it the first indigenous NGO to gain such status.
+Since 1977, the IITC has been recognized by the United Nations as a category II Non-governmental Organization (NGO) with Consultative Status with the UN Economic and Social Council, making it the second indigenous NGO to gain such status.
+The first was Canada's Native Indian Brotherhood, who achieved that status in 1974, on the understanding that it would transfer that status to a more international organization once one was established.
+That organization was the World Council of Indigenous Peoples, which was formed in Canada in 1975 with George Manuel as its first leader.